Lyondell would shut Houston oil refinery early on major equipment failure -sources

 By Erwin Seba

-HOUSTON, June 7 (Reuters) - LyondellBasell Industries LYB.N is planning to shut its Houston oil refinery by the end of next year but that closure could come more quickly if an equipment failure hits major units, according to two people familiar with the company's operations, heightening stresses on U.S. refining capacity and fuel prices.
+HOUSTON, June 7 (Reuters) - LyondellBasell Industries LYB.Nplans to shut its Houston oil refinery by the end of next year but could close it sooner if an equipment failure hits major units, according to two people familiar with the company's operations.

+Such a move could heighten the risk of fuel shortages in the United States and pressure fuel prices, already sky-high due to the economy's recovery from pandemic and disrupted global flows following Russia's invasion of Ukraine.

-In April, the chemical maker said it would cease operating the 263,776-barrel-per-day (bpd) refinery by the end of 2023, exiting motor fuels production, citing the cost of needed overhauls.
+In April, the chemical maker said it would cease operating the 263,776-barrel-per-day (bpd) refinery by the end of 2023, exiting motor fuels production.
+It cited the cost of needed overhauls.

-A premature shutdown - due to a major equipment failure - could heighten the risk of fuel shortages in the United States.
-The economy's recovery from pandemic and changing global flows from Russia's invasion of Ukraine has pushed motor fuel prices to record levels.
+Lyondell spokesperson Chevalier Gray said the company previously annouced "it will cease operations of the Houston refinery no later than Dec.
+31, 2023."

+"In the interim, the company will continue serving the fuels market, which is expected to remain strong near-term," Gray said.
+"The company determined that exiting the refining business, by the end of next year, is the best strategic and financial path forward."

 At least five oil-processing plants also shut during the pandemic, leaving the United States structurally short of capacity for the first time in decades.
 The U.S. also faces a well-above average hurricane season this year with about half the refining capacity along the Gulf Coast.